Hasan-Fuad/Web_dev_tasks/README.md

 # Exotic Chocolate  3D Flip Cards

-A responsive showcase of premium chocolates featuring interactive 3D flip cards.
+A responsive showcase of premium chocolates featuring interactive 3D flip cards that is used to advertise high end-luxury chocolates.

 ## 🍫 Features